Distinguished Professors

 Invited Distinguished Professor

 Ph.D. in Engineering, Kyoto University.
-Kanade has been U.A. and Helen Whitaker University Professor at Carnegie Mellon University (CMU) since 1998, after serving as Research Assistant and Associate Professor at Kyoto University and also as Associate Professor and Professor at CMU.
+Kanade has been Founders University Professor of Computer Science and Robotics at Carnegie Mellon University (CMU) since 2023, after serving as Research Assistant and Associate Professor at Kyoto University and also as Associate Professor, Professor, U.A. and Helen Whitaker Chaired Professor, and U.A. and Helen Whitaker University Professor at CMU.
 He has contributed to the basic theory of computer vision and introduced a series of innovative applied technologies in robotics including automated driving and new media using a large number of cameras, constantly advancing the frontiers of this academic field for many years.

 He was elected as a foreign member of US National Academy of Engineering in 1997, and received the Kyoto Prize for his achievements in 2016 and IEEE Founders Medal in 2017.
 He was also selected as a Person of Cultural Merit by the Minister of MEXT in 2019, and was elected as a member of the Japan Academy in 2020.